pwilmart/ABRF_2020/README.md

 ![slide 13](images/Slide13.png)

 One of the things you can do at Github is demonstrate data analysis topics using publicly available data.
 Real world examples are a more powerful way to reach your audience.
 I have an interest in how to analyze data from less common organisms.
-I heard a presentation from Ben Neely about proteomics on marine mammals at last year’s ASMS meeting.
+I saw a presentation from Ben Neely about proteomics on marine mammals at last year’s ASMS meeting.
 Their group published a paper about California sea lion urine samples to probe kidney disease.
 When that paper was published, a sea lion genome was not available.
 They used a combined seal and walrus protein database.
 The sea lion genome has since been sequenced and I was curious how the results would change if a sea lion protein database was used.
 I repeated the analysis with the sea lion database and my open source pipeline that uses MSConvert for RAW file access and Comet for database searching.

 JPR article: [Neely, et al.](https://pubs.acs.org/doi/abs/10.1021/acs.jproteome.8b00416)